Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 Aśeṣeṇa na bhātaṁ cet dvaitaṁ kiṁ bhāsate’khilam: The only thing is, it is not entirely clear to us.
 That is the case with the dual world also.
 Do we see the dual world entirely with our eyes?
 The astronomical universe is so large that even the most powerful telescope cannot fathom it.
 But have we seen the entire dual world?
 If that is the case, why complain that the non-dual consciousness is only partially being felt?
 It is partially felt because of the encumbrance of the karma potencies that are heaped up in the layer called the causal body, which obscures the consciousness in the state of deep sleep.
 But for that, we would have seen the entirety of the unitary consciousness.
 This is the reason why we have the experience only in fraction and not in wholeness.

 Diṅmātreṇa vibhānaṁ tu dvayorapi samaṁ khalu, dvaita siddhi vada dvaita siddhiste tāvatā na kim (243).
 Fraction is the nature of our experience.
-Neither the dual world nor the non-dual consciousness can be experienced by us completely and, therefore, they stand on an equal footing.
-There is the dual perception of the world of astronomy or the non-dual perception of consciousness.
+Neither the dual world nor the non-dual consciousness can be experienced by us completely and, therefore, they stand on an equal footing whether there is the dual perception of the world of astronomy or the non-dual perception of consciousness.
 Therefore, there is no comparison of superior or inferior in respect of our awareness of the dual world or the non-dual consciousness.
 Both of them are known only in fraction, for reasons already mentioned.

 Dvaitena hīna madvaitaṁ dvaita jñāne kathaṁ tvidam, cid bhānaṁ tva virodhyasya dvaita syāto’same ubhe (244).
 Actually, we in our ignorance may imagine the non-duality is an abstraction, that it is an absence of duality.
 This is not so.
 The origin of duality presupposes the existence of a non-dual consciousness.
 In order that we may know that two people are sitting, our consciousness should rise above the concept of these two people.
 Otherwise, our consciousness will be also divided into two persons, one on this side and one on the other side.
 How do we, in a single grasp of our awareness, know that two persons are sitting in front of us?
 As the one is totally different from the other, it is not possible for anyone to know that both are simultaneously sitting.
 The simultaneity of the awareness of two people sitting together or many things being there is because of there being consciousness in us which clubs them together; and the multiplicity of the world can also be seen in one stroke.
 With one stretch we can see the whole thing because our consciousness, which is Kutastha-chetanya, is basically Brahma-chetanya.
 It pervades the entire cosmos.